Jachhj-sc/history_logger/Readme.md

 # History Logger

 History logger is a project, that aims to make logging of web addresses including SSL/TLS encrypted traffic easy.

 it works for all chromium based browsers, Firefox and all the other browsers/programs that support SSLKEYLOGFILE environment variable.

+## WARNING!
-this project is in early stages and may contains bugs. and can potentially breakyyour windows installation.
+This project is in early stages and may contains bugs. and can potentially break your windows installation.
 always make sure you have a backup.

+also because it is in early stages and I dont have much time, the project might be very messy and confusing. my apologies for this.
+I am planning to improve this soon.

 ## usage info
 look here for important information for using the project: [project usage](/usage.md)